MyTB444/2D-Platformer-Final-Year-Project/diary.md

 There is a labyrinth puzzle before the last boss.
 Time to design the boss fight and the final objective.
 There will be skeleton enemies in this area.
 -28/02/2025
 I have decided to set enemies on certain locations instead of continously spawning them.
 They also have a fow distance.
 They start attacking the player only if they get close to them.
 The enemies are set all around the map.
 I have also added fountains which can be used to restore hp to full.
+-29/02/2025
+I have created two sprites, a sword and a blue wave.
+The sword will be a collectable item enchancing the player.
+The blue wave will either be a projectile that the player is able to shoot or a shield that the player can hold up to protect themselves.